-While many people are familiar with the concept of using living trusts as part of an Orange County estate plan, fewer recognize the substantial benefits of having a trust in the event that you become incapacitated.
+While many people are familiar with the concept of using living trusts as part of an Orange County estate plan, fewer recognize the substantial benefits of having a trust can help with incapacity.
 As we age, the chances of finding ourselves in a situation where we need assistance with our personal and financial care begin to increase.
 If you created an estate plan years earlier, now is an excellent time for an update.
 Your attorney can assist you with creating a trust, or amending your existing trust to include provisions that allow for a smooth transition in the event you become incapacitated.

 - Without a trust or other access to your financial assets, your loved ones may need to go to the probate court and have a guardian appointed for you.